Documents Required for the Interview

 Photographs: Three color photographs which meet Department of State specifications.
 These photographs must be full-face and taken within the last six (6) months.
 Note: Of the three photographs, two (2) are required for the visa and one (1) for your medical examination.

 Evidence of Support (Affidavit of Support): All applicants are requried to establish that s/he will not become a public charge in the United States.
 Please note that this evidence must be less than one (1) year old when presented at the visa interview.
 Please follow this link for more information.

 Translations: All documents not in English must be accompanied by certified English translations.
 The translation must include a statement signed by the translator that state that the translation is accurate.
 Only one copy is needed.
 Note: Applicants are also required to submit the original document, in the original language.

 Visa Fees: Immediate relative visa applicants whose case is being processed by the Immigrant Visa Unit at this Embassy will be required to pay the fees to the Embassy cashier on the day of the interview.
-K visa applicants are required to pay the fee to the Operator Assisted Information Unit and bring the MRV fee receipt with them to the interview.
+K visa applicants are required to pay the fee before their appointment, then bring the MRV fee receipt with them to the interview.
 Click on "Visa Fees" for further information.

 Your visa will not be issued at the time of the visa interview if any item is missing.
 Lacking required documents will delay visa processing.